jasonsahl/Phylomark/README.md

 -Dependencies

--Biopython (www.biopython.org) #in .bashrc, point PYTHONPATH variable to Bio location (e.g. PYTHONPATH=/home/jsahl/biopython-1.53:$PYTHONPATH; export PYTHONPATH) -blast+, can be obtained from NCBI
+-Biopython (www.biopython.org) #in .bashrc, point PYTHONPATH variable to Bio location (e.g. PYTHONPATH=/home/jsahl/biopython-1.53:$PYTHONPATH; export PYTHONPATH)

+-blast+, can be obtained from NCBI

 -the following scripts are included with Phylomark.
-If you have an architecture different than i86linux64, then you may need to re-compile on your system -FastTree (http://www.microbesonline.org/fasttree/) -mothur (http://www.mothur.org)
+If you have an architecture different than i86linux64, then you may need to re-compile on your system:

+-FastTree (http://www.microbesonline.org/fasttree/)

+-mothur (http://www.mothur.org)

 -muscle (http://www.drive5.com/muscle/)

 -Dendropy (see the end of this document for license information)

 Phylomark requires 3 arguments to run correctly: